sysops-notes/sysops-notes.github.io/sections/additional.md

 ## Redshift

+* Redshift is a `Data warehouse`
+	* Specialized type of relational database, which is optimized for analysis and reporting of large amounts of data
 * Petabyte storage service for OLAP applications.
 * Enhanced VPC Routing
 	* Forces all `COPY` and `UNLOAD` traffic between your cluster and your data repositories through your VPC